V. P. Sanu: Student activist

 His tenure along with Mayukh Biswas as national leadership of Students Federation of India articulated resistance to National Education Policy 2019.
 The dimensions of exclusion, centralization and commercialisation was considered as the major problems of NEP-2019.
 Ever since the draft of NEP got published, India has seen nationwide protest action against the educational policies of Narendra Modi Government.
 SFI found NEP as an instrument by the central government for a) undermining independent research b) destroying the federal character of education system and c) deepening commercialisation and privatisation of education.
 He slammed central government for violating the federal spirit in implementing educational reforms.
 He raised concerns with University Grants Commission for extending online education as a routine activity and highlighted the infrastructural and socio-economic bottleneck faced in the higher education sector.
 He said online education will act as a glass ceiling for first-generation learners.
 He was also in the fore front demanding proper investigation and punishment of stupidities for the institutional murder of Fathima Lathif, a student of IIT Madras.

 Under his leadership, Students Federation of India took out a parliament march against Citizenship Amendment Act 2019.
 He said "CAA is not only directed against Muslims but against the working class in general, indigenous people, and backward communities."
 He pointed out that the core values of Indian Constitution is attacked by Modi government.
 SFI approached the Supreme Court of India demanding the repeal of CAA - 2019 and took account parliament march against it.
 He did a 13 km long protest rally from Panangangara to Malappuram against Amit Shah's statement that CAA will be implemented in Kerala after 2021 polls.
 The rally was attacked by Muslim League activists at Makkaraparamba, Malappuram.
 Sanu was earlier assaulted by Muslim Students Federation while attending a farmers solidarity meeting at Malappuram.

-During COVID-19 pandemic, In first of an attempt in India, he handed over WISK (Walk-in Sample Kiosk) developed by SFI activists to Government hospital, Tirur.
+During the COVID-19 pandemic, In first of an attempt in India, he handed over WISK (Walk-in Sample Kiosk) developed by SFI activists to Government hospital, Tirur.
 SFI also initiated TV Challenge to help marginalised students learn during the pandemic.
 He said the campaign was aimed to bridge the digital divide in Kerala.
 He strongly criticized the Draft Lakshadweep Panchayat Regulation, 2021 and said that "this bizarre formulation should give a hint about the heights of Praful Patel's mal-administration."
 In December 2021, Sanu criticized the Kerala Governor Arif Muhammed Khan for being a puppet controlled by RSS and asked him to be relieved from the post of Chancellor of the universities in Kerala if he wishes.
 On the Hijab ban in Karnataka's educational institution Sanu commented that "Hijab is cited as reason to deny Muslim women's right to education."